cstsunfu/dlk/README_en.md

 ##### Text Generation

 DLK also implements various `token_sample` methods, inspired by `fairseq`, providing powerful control capabilities for text generation.

+#### Your Own Model

+Ref `./examples/001_first_example` implement yours

+As you can see, a simple model is completed.
+But you may have questions, this doesn't seem to be simpler than me directly implementing a model, and there are even many concepts that make me think this seems more complicated.
+Yes, if you just want to train a simple model and do not need to consider prediction, demo, etc., that is true, but dlk provides a very unified framework, so that you can only follow the steps to implement the corresponding components, and all the work They are all reusable, including the components you just implemented.

+Moreover, `dlk` also provides many optimization tools, so that you are not limited to simple models.

+The principle of this package is donot repeat yourself

 #### More Documentation